- How can I write a competitive proposal?

 To write or not?

 Please give this question enough consideration before starting to work on a proposal.
 The competition for EU funding is intense.
 Average success rate is 20% - in ERC lower.
 This means that a great deal of time and energy is needed to write a successful grant - how much depends upon the proposal type, and the preparation you have already done.
+A rule of thumb is 2 to three months minimum, ideally spread out over a year before submission in order to allow the proposal to "ripen."
 Please discuss this decision with colleagues and/or the EU-Referentin.
 Sometimes it is wiser to wait a year.
 This is particularly the case vis-à-vis ERC grants; see Bottom Up Funding: ERC page.

-There are a few points to keep in mind - most not written anywhere - no matter what programme you are writing your proposal for:
+There are a few tips to keep in mind - most not written anywhere - no matter what programme you are writing your proposal for:

-- The main aim of H2020 is to address the political strategies set out in the EU2020 and Innovation Union documents.
+- Policy solution: The main aim of H2020 is to address the political strategies set out in the EU2020 and Innovation Union documents.
 If you are not already familiar with these, you should at minimum skim through them and identify one policy area – and ideally one specific policy – that your project addresses.
-It is essential that you can convince the evaluators that your project best addresses a policy-related information need that they have.
-Much of the time the related policy information is already provided as background in documents along with the "top down" Societal Challenges calls.
+Especially with top down calls, it is essential that you can convince the evaluators that your project provides the best solution - is a sine qua non for them to reach their policy goal.
+In many cases, related policy information is provided as background in documents along with societal challenges calls.

-- Innovation: at least the potential for your ideas to eventually move "from the lab to the market”
+- Innovation: It is good if you can indicate at least the potential for your ideas to eventually move "from the lab to the market”

-- Broad range of actors: research that incorporates a broad range of actors are more likely to be funded.
+- Broad range of actors: research that incorporates a broad range of actors are more likely to be funded - and are often a requirement of the call.

-- European value added should be emphasized as much as scientific excellence
+- European value added - what the project adds that cannot be obtained without Europe/international collaboration - should be emphasized as much as scientific excellence.

 - All key terms from the call must be taken up and used in the proposal, so evaluators can clearly see the links between the two and the suitability of the project to meet the call aims.